Ontario College Diploma

 This unique online program is designed to prepare you for employment in academic, public, school and specialized libraries as well as other information-service settings.
 Through a carefully-designed program of study that combines theory and hands-on field placement, you will learn to acquire, organize, produce, retrieve and disseminate information in print and electronic formats.

 Program Admission Students are required to complete and submit this form to indicate that the program's admission requirements have been met.

 Click to access the Program Admission Form

-This form must be submitted prior to registering for your first course.
+This form must be submitted and an Admission Acceptance Letter received prior to registering for any courses.

 Program Of Study

 Students are required to print or save a copy of the Program of Study when beginning the program.
 This document contains critical details about program progression and graduation requirements specific to the academic year in which your program was started.